mario-deluna/Tattoo/README.md

 Tattoo considers html tags as scoped objects this allows you to write your markup in a real new dynamic way.

 ---

-**The language isn't done yet.
-It's just a concept.
-But I will do my best to create first prototype in the next few months.**

 ## Syntax